 ‘You don’t always get what you want, but you get what you need”

 This can also mean trusting in the process.
 Maybe you didn’t get what you were hoping for from a session.
 You still have the option to trust that on some level it was what you needed at this point, and that it will make sense within the larger context of your journey.
 Leaning into trust will ultimately benefit you and your relationship with psychedelics.

-Through engaging with psychedelics continuously over a number of years, one of the most valuable but also hardest lessons I’ve had to learn is that of patience.
+Through engaging with psychedelics continuously over a number of years, one of the most valuable but also hardest lessons I’ve had to learn, and am still learning, is that of patience.
 This is intertwined with trusting that I am being given what I need when I need it, and that ultimately, where I am is where I need to be, not at some point further along where I think I’m supposed to be.
 This means being patient in allowing the unfolding of my own journey, letting it unravel in its own perfect time, without trying to push it.

 An example of practicing patience would be in the integration process.
 Rather than trying to fix everything at once and improve all areas of your life simultaneously, realise that you are a human and have limits.
 It’s wisest to choose one or two key areas to focus on.
 As for all the other things, be patient, they will come in time.